-The core components identified by ISO for allocation of the largest 3 hour net-load ramp change each month are generally appropriate provided that the right LSE allocation factors are used as set forth below.
-These components should only be used, however, if and when the ISO has the information available to calculate an LSE allocation factor that is consistent with cost causation for a particular component.
-Thus, until the ISO has the information it needs to calculate each LSE's share of distributed generation, the distributed generation component should not be used (see below for suggested revisions to the change in load and change in distributed generation component allocation factors).
+The core components identified by ISO for allocation of the largest 3 hour net-load ramp change each month (as set forth above) are generally appropriate provided that the right LSE allocation factors are used as set forth below.
+However, these components should only be used if and when the ISO has the information available to calculate an LSE allocation factor that is consistent with cost causation for a particular component.
+Until the ISO has the information it needs to calculate each LSE's share of distributed generation, the distributed generation component should not be used (see below for suggested revisions to the change in load and change in distributed generation component allocation factors).